mokyen/okyensourcesoftware/invariance.md

 The term 'invariant' is one of the linchpins of Decision Making Isolation.
 It is used in the [Cpp Core Guidelines](https://isocpp.github.io/CppCoreGuidelines) as the reason to use a class versus struct.
 But what does it really mean?

+## Struct vs Class

+Before we discuss invariance, let's take a look at what else the [Cpp Core Guidelines](https://isocpp.github.io/CppCoreGuidelines) say about the difference between a class and struct.

+* [C.8](http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#c8-use-class-rather-than-struct-if-any-member-is-non-public): Use `class` rather than `struct` if any member is non-public

+While `class` and `struct` are relatively equivalent in C++, the Guidelines set the convention that structs are intended to only contain public members.
+Because all public data members can be directly modified, I believe it can be inferred that structs also shouldn't have public member functions.
+In the [DMI blog](dmi.md), we'll go more into the preference for free functions.
+For now, we'll assume that structs only have public data members and no functions.

+* [C.2](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#c2-use-class-if-the-class-has-an-invariant-use-struct-if-the-data-members-can-vary-independently): Use `class` if the class has an invariant; use `struct` if the data members can vary independently.

+The Guidelines also state the guidance that a class should be used when the data has an invariant.
+This guidance seems relatively clear-cut for deciding which type of object to use.
+However, the concept of *invariance* isn't trivial!

 ## Defining Invariance

 In [C.2](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#c2-use-class-if-the-class-has-an-invariant-use-struct-if-the-data-members-can-vary-independently), the Guidelines define invariance as: